wbamberg/idl-reference/docs/nsILoginManager.md

 Fill a form with login information if we have it.
 This method will fill
 aForm regardless of the signon.autofillForms preference.

-@param aForm
-       The form to fill
-@return Promise that is resolved with whether or not the form was filled.

 #### Parameters ####